 Los Angeles Brain Injury Lawyer

-A head injury is one that affects the cerebrum, skull, or the area between the brain and skull that helps protect the brain from injury.
+A head injury is one that affects the brain, skull, or the area between the brain and skull that helps protect the brain from injury.
+There are several reasons why a person may suffer a head injury, including violent criminal acts, falling debris, trips or slips and falls, and blasts or explosions, to name a few.
 Following trauma to the head, symptoms of head injuries range from dizziness, nausea, headaches, temporary loss of consciousness, confusion, slurred speech, fluid leaking from the ears, nose, or mouth, extended loss of consciousness, and death.

 Unfortunately for those with valid claims, the SSA is well known for denying applications for lack of proof or for improperly filled out sections.
 For this reason, anyone who is unable to work because of a head injury should speak with an experienced Los Angeles brain injury lawyer for help with the application process.